quanghuyle-qhl/airbnb-sentiment-analysis-and-review-score-prediction/README.md

 ## Key Findings & Recommendations

-- **Value for money** is the strongest predictor of guest satisfaction — hosts should ensure competitive and fair pricing.
+- **Value for money** is the strongest predictor of guest satisfaction: hosts should ensure competitive and fair pricing.
-- **Accuracy** is the second most important factor — listing descriptions must closely reflect the actual property.
+- **Accuracy** is the second most important factor: listing descriptions must closely reflect the actual property.
 - **Cleanliness and communication** are highly valued by guests and should be maintained consistently.
 - **Location** has a slight negative coefficient, likely due to trade-offs in high-demand areas (higher prices, overcrowding).
 - To improve model performance, consider non-linear models and encoding categorical variables (e.g. property type, neighbourhood).